 Perhaps Vietnam is the last on your travel bucket list for Southeast Asia due to the many mixed views on the country’s tourism.
-Rampant scams, lurking dangers, hostile people, unsanitary, and many other well-established myths about traveling in Vietnam could give the most willing would-be Vietnam visitors a second thought.
-However, it’s always good to travel places with a clear head and an open mind.
+Rampant scams, lurking dangers, hostile people, unsanitary streets, and many other well-established myths about traveling in Vietnam could give the most willing would-be Vietnam visitors hesitation.
+However, it’s always good to travel to places with a clear head and an open mind.
 Make your own decisions about a place and never let anything get to you.
 Most travelers to Vietnam are surprised that those negative opinions are either overly exaggerated or completely not true.

-Let us debunk 9 most common misconceptions about this lovely country to help you make the most of your time here.
+Let us debunk nine most common misconceptions about this lovely country to help you make the most of your time here.

 Vietnam is a backward, poor, and dirty country